socketsupply/components/docs/src/markdown/events.md

 # Events
+There are two kinds of events. `Lifecycle Events` and `Interaction Events`.
+Tonic uses the regular web component lifecycle events but improves on them, see the API section for more details.

-Tonic helps you capture events that happen when someone interacts with your component.
-It also helps you organize that code.
+Tonic helps you capture interaction events without turning your html into property spaghetti.
+It also helps you organize and optimize it.

 ```js
 class Example extends Tonic {